-Are you extraordinary in the sciences, arts, education, business or athletics, but you aren’t quite ready to commit to permanently living in the United States?
+Are you extraordinary in the sciences, arts, education, business, or athletics, but you aren’t quite ready to commit to permanently living in the United States?
 Do you only want to come to live in the United States for a temporary period (temporary can even mean for a couple of years)?
-Well if that is the case, then there is a non-immigrant visa called an O-Visa, that is very similar to the EB-1 Visa for Extraordinary ability.
-In fact, because it is a Non-Immigrant Visa and not an Immigrant Visa like the EB-1, it is typically easier to obtain than the EB-1, but has similar evidentiary requirements.
+Well if that is the case, then there is a non-immigrant visa called an O-Visa, which is very similar to the EB-1 Visa for Extraordinary Ability.
+In fact, because it is a Non-Immigrant Visa and not an Immigrant Visa like the EB-1, it is typically easier to obtain than the EB-1 but has similar evidentiary requirements.
 For more information about the O-Visa, please click the button below:

 Are you a Performer or an Athlete?
 Are you internationally recognized, and want to come to the United States to live work, perform, or compete, but you aren’t quite ready to commit to living permanently in the United States?
 If you are an athlete who is not “extraordinary,” but you are nevertheless distinguished and internationally recognized, you may be an excellent candidate for the non-immigrant P-Visa.
 This visa although considered technically a temporary non-immigrant visa, allows you under certain circumstances to stay and live in the United States for years (up to 5 years plus possible extensions).